 “Look at what he accomplished as a coach,” said Smith.
 “He won championships at every level, from high school, to college, to international play.
 He was just one of those guys who had an inherent understanding and feel for the game; and uncanny feel for his players.
 Many of the guys he beat went on to Division I coaching careers.
 There is no doubt he could have been whatever he wanted to be in that profession.”

 “I think too that Steve has handled himself with a grace that is rare,” added Smith.
-“Sure, he made some mistakes, but not to this extent.
+“Sure, mistakes were made along the way by a lot of people, but not to this extent.
 These people abused their power against him, but in the end he was bigger than them.
 He could have tried to defend a position, but he chose instead not to go after them.”

 In 2009, the same year McPherson was cleaning up his mess in California, his friend and mentor Carlson ran third in the Kentucky Derby with a horse named Musket Man.
 It inspired McPherson to get back to work and keep chasing his thoroughbred dreams, while at the same time it made him sad he wasn’t there to support his friend.

 “I never have really gotten over the fact that I should have been there with Vic,” said McPherson.
 “We don’t talk much anymore but we started in racing together and, back in the day, we ran everywhere together.
-He bought Muskat Man from a guy we all knew from Portland.
+He bought Musket Man from a guy we all knew from Portland.
 It is one of the real regrets I have in my life.
-My mistakes, and the people I trusted, kept me from one of the great shared moments in a friend’s life.”
+The people I trusted and their mistakes kept me from one of the great shared moments in a friend’s life.”

 Two years ago, the time had come for McPherson to step up and continue his pursuit of thoroughbred racing.
 He sat down with investigators from the California State Racing Board, shared his story, provided them with supporting documentation and, in return, he was granted a racing license.